 To boot from a CD, DVD or USB device, make sure that the device has the boot sequence priority over the hard drive.

-BIOS (Basic Input Output Subsystem) is a programmable chip that controls how information is passed to various devices in the computer system.
-A typical method to access the BIOS settings screen is to press ESC, F1, F2, F8 or F10 during the boot sequence.
+BIOS (Basic Input Output Subsystem) is a programmable chip that controls how information being passed to various devices in the computer system.
+A typical method to access the BIOS settings screen is to press ESC, F1, F2, F8, F10 or Del during the boot sequence.

-BIOS settings allow you to run a boot sequence from a floppy drive, a hard drive, a CD-ROM drive or an external device.
-You may configure the order that your computer searches these physical devices for the boot sequence.
+BIOS settings allow you to run a boot sequence from a removable disk, a hard drive, a CD-ROM drive or an external device.
+You can configure the order that your computer searches these physical devices for the boot sequence.
 The first device in the order list has the first boot priority.
-For example, to boot from a CD-ROM drive instead of a hard drive, place the CD-ROM drive ahead of the hard drive in priority.
+For example, to boot from a CD-ROM drive instead of a hard drive, place the CD-ROM drive ahead of it in the priority list.

 While you are in the BIOS Setup Utility, you will not be able to use your mouse.
 Use the keyboard arrow keys to move around the screen.